Ugo Mazzucchelli: Release and ostracism

-On his release he returned home to Nazzano.
+On his release, he returned home to Nazzano.
 He found that during his absence Fascism had become more mainstream in the villages and towns around Carrara.
 The Fascist gangs had become powerful only after a succession of violent confrontations, but they had nevertheless managed to attract support from large numbers of manual workers, and particularly from among the non-unionized unemployed.
-Nazzano was now controlled by a fascist squastrista (later a government minister) called Renato Ricci, who was well aware of Mazzucchelli's record of antifascist activism; and had no intention of allowing such a man back into the Nazzano community.
+Nazzano was now controlled by a fascist squastrista (later a government minister) called Renato Ricci, who was well aware of Mazzucchelli's record of antifascist activism, and had no intention of allowing such a man back into the Nazzano community.
 Forced out of Nazzano, Mazzucchelli tried to find quarry work in Seravezza, along the coast beyond Massa to the south, but there was no work to be had in Serravezza either, so he returned to Carrara.
 There he found the fascists as unforgiving as before.
 He later sought and found refuge with a cousin in Pianamaggio.
 It was here that he met Giuseppina Michelini, whose brother Arturo Michelini was an anarchist comrade treacherously killed by fascists.
 Ugo Mazzucchelli and Giuseppina "Peppa" Michelini teamed up during the early 1920s and subsequently married.
 It is not clear whether it was before or after meeting Giuseppina that in desperation Ugo Mazzucchelli tried to escape along the coast into France.
-However, he had evidently failed to obtain the necessary permits, since after someone betrayed him to the authorities he was stopped and repatriated.
+However, he had evidently failed to obtain the necessary permits, since after someone betrayed him to the authorities, he was stopped and repatriated.

 This was followed by a lengthy period of hiding, inland in the Apuan Alps.
 He lived with a number of other semi-outlaws in the countryside near the Lorano quarry.
 The Mussolini government had taken power in October 1922.
 Mazzucchelli's political record and continuing refusal to contemplate joining the party made him a "legitimate target" for discrimination and persecution.
-Sometimes there was casual work available at the quarry, generally restricted to the more off-beat or dangerous jobs, and despite a boycott by the quarry owners who would not have considered formally employing a "left-wing subversive" who openly thought of May Day as a public holiday.
-From time to time Mazzucchelli was able briefly to meet up with his wife and family.
-In the end continuous police checks and searches drove him to move to La Spezia.
-Surveillance was no so relentless as to prevent him from keeping in touch with friends and numerous political allies.
+Sometimes there was casual work available at the quarry, generally restricted to the more off-beat or dangerous jobs, and despite a boycott by the quarry owners, who would not have considered formally employing a "left-wing subversive" who openly thought of May Day as a public holiday.
+From time to time, Mazzucchelli was able briefly to meet up with his wife and family.
+In the end, continuous police checks and searches drove him to move to La Spezia.
+Surveillance was not so relentless as to prevent him from keeping in touch with friends and numerous political allies.
 These comrades included Gino Lucetti, Gino Bibbi, Stefano Vatteroni and Pasquale Binazzi.
 Mazzucchelli's time as a semi-outlaw living in the mountains, and the extent of the antifascist network he was able to sustain through the Mussolini years, constituted excellent preparation for his subsequent role as a partisan leader after 1943.